 - Indoor or outdoor installation. - Note: Pic.
 C.1. shows outdoor model, equipped with louvers (to protect air intake and discharge openings from elements).
-Indoor model would have ducts connected to respective openings, no louvers would be needed. - Capacity (number of single stage compressor pods or modules) a 6 or 8 ton compressor per each module to make up the total tonnage in the unit: - o 3-modules CWT019 & 023 - 4-modules CWT030 - o 6-modules CWT038 & 046 - o 8-modules CWT061 - o 9-modules CWT068 - o 10-modules CWT076 - 11-modules CWT083 - o 12-modules CWT091 - o 14-modules CWT106 - o 16-modules CWT121 - Airflow/ductwork connection .
+Indoor model would have ducts connected to respective openings, no louvers would be needed. - Capacity (number of single stage compressor pods or modules): - Each compressor module is equipped with one 6 or 8 ton compressor; - o Total number of compressor modules could vary from 2 to 12. - Airflow/ductwork connection .
 Pic.
-C.1 shows some options only; each option location availability depends on the dehumidifier installation (indoor or outdoor) and other options: - o Return Air (RA) ductwork connection top, bottom, end, sides. - Supply Air (SA) ductwork connection top, bottom, sides. - o Optional Min Outdoor Air (OA) ductwork connection/termination top, sides. - Optional Min Exhaust Fan (EF) and Purge Fan (PF) ductwork connections/terminations end, sides. - Optional Purge Outdoor Air (POA) ductwork connection/termination top, sides. - Optional Pool Water Heating . - o Dehumidifier can accommodate up to two pool water heating circuits - Optional Space Heating hot water coil, electric or gas heater . - Optional Heat Recovery (HR) circuit. - Air Conditioning (AC) external water cooling or fluid cooler (packaged or separate). - Note: Pic.
+C.1 shows some options only; each option location availability depends on the dehumidifier installation (indoor or outdoor) and other options: - o Return Air (RA) ductwork connection top, bottom, end, sides. - Supply Air (SA) ductwork connection top, bottom, sides. - Optional Min Outdoor Air (OA) ductwork connection/termination top, sides. - Optional Min Exhaust Fan (EF) and Purge Fan (PF) ductwork connections/terminations end, sides. - Optional Purge Outdoor Air (POA) ductwork connection/termination top, sides. - Optional Pool Water Heating . - o Dehumidifier can accommodate up to two pool water heating circuits - Optional Space Heating hot water coil, electric or gas heater . - Optional Heat Recovery (HR) circuit. - Air Conditioning (AC) external water cooling or fluid cooler (packaged or separate). - Note: Pic.
 C.1 shows outdoor model with "packaged" fluid cooler (mounted with the dehumidifier).
 "Packaged' AC option is available for outdoor models only; alternatively, indoor and outdoor models could be fitted for separate/remote AC option remote fluid cooler or other external cooling media source. - Some available options (tonnage, ductwork connections, AC options etc.) are shown.
 Refer to the submittal and other relevant documentation for your dehumidifier's options. - The pool water heating option relies on compressor-created excess heat and is used as an additional heating source.
 It does not eliminate the need for a main pool water heater. - For specific details on space heating (hot water, gas, electric) option, refer to the submittal and other documentation: - Gas-fired duct heater can be installed internally (fitted inside the dehumidifier at the factory) or provided for field installation (to be fitted in the supply air ductwork). - Electric heater or hot water coil, depending on capacity, model, size, etc., can be installed externally (mounted on the top of SA opening or fitted in the supply air ductwork) or internally.
 Refer to your dehumidifier's submittal documentation.